District of Columbia Electrical Contractor Bond: A Comprehensive Guide

 How Much Does the District of Columbia Electrical Contractor Bond Cost?

-Both the $2,000 and $4,000 DC Electrical Contractor surety bond costs just $175 for the required two year period.
+Both the $2,000 and $4,000 DC Electrical Contractor surety bond costs just $175 for the required two-year period.

 How Does the District of Columbia Define “Electrical Contractor”?

 The District of Columbia differentiates between an electrical contractor and a master electrician.
-The contractor is the actual business entity who employs licensed electricians.
+The contractor is the actual business entity that employs licensed electricians.
 Each electrical contractor must employ at least one licensed master electrician.
 The contracting company will need to obtain an electrical permit for each project with the DCRA to conduct business operations.